 - Small degree programs/departments need to merge to reduce costs to retain program offerings

 All such changes impact the Academic Program Catalog in CMS and may also impact curriculum articulation, academic advising, student records, admissions, and/or financial operations, data reporting requirements, academic scheduling and/or personnel management structures.
 Such changes require review, consultation and recommendation for approval by the following the process below (per Senate Policy S13-9).

 The process to split, merge, transfer, or eliminate a department requires a vote of the department faculty and approval of the College Dean and Provost.
-An official memo requesting split, merge, transfer, or elimination must be routed through Curriculog for approval.
+An official memo requesting split, merge, transfer, or elimination must be routed for approval.
+Colleges are responsible to inform the Offices of Undergraduate Education and Graduate Studies of a proposal.
 The memo will be routed as follows to ensure adequate consultation with all stakeholders has occurred, and that policy has been followed.
 In addition, the signature should indicate that the proposal includes all required components per S13-9.

 - Department Chair or School Director

 The proposal shall then be submitted to the Provost for final approval.

 Required Components of the Memo

 The change has must be approved by College no later than October 1st to be effective the following academic year.
 The memo should address the following, as applicable:

 - Brief description about department, its history, and a rationale for the proposed change.

 - Faculty Support.
 Describe how meaningful consultation with all affected academic departments, staff, and students was completed.
 The consultation must provide for sufficient time for affected faculty, staff, and students to consider the proposal and, in the case of faculty, to express their opinions by vote.
 Evidence of a vote must be included in the proposal.
 For voting rules see S13-9.